niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

 #### Output Files

 The output for the above command is
-* The epoch with the best result will write out a file with /final_data_n_10_seed_1001' with columns,
+* A file named final_data_n_<training_set_size>_seed_<seed> is output to the xp_path with results based on the epoch with the best AUC.
+The columns are as follows;
   * 'output' - anomaly score (based on mean anomaly scores of slices)
   * 'output1' - anomaly score (based on max anomaly score of slices)
-  * 'label' - 0 for normals, 1s for anomalies.
+  * 'label' - 0 for normals, 1 for anomalies.
   * 'label_sev' - ignore for IXI dataset, only applicable to 'MR-ART', 0 for normal, 1 for medium quality and 2 for good quality.
   * 'pred' - converting 'output' to binary value of 0 and 1 using a threshold based on the class balance
   * 'pred2' - converting 'output1' to binary value of 0 and 1 using a threshold based on the class balance

 The log file shows after each time it is evaluated on the test set (after each epoch)

-'Test set AUC based on mean anomaly score per volume:'

-'Test set F1 based on mean anomaly score per volume:'

-'Test set Balanced Accuarcy based on mean anomaly score per volume:'

-'Test set AUC based on max anomaly score per volume:'

-'Test set F1 based on max anomaly score per volume:'

-'Test set Balanced Accuracy based on max anomaly score per volume:'

-'Average inference time per batch'
+* A log file named log.txt is output to the xp_path with training and testing details.
+This provides details on the AUC, F1, Balanced accuracy and inference time.